hi-anki/learn-x86_64-assembly/4-calculatur/1-add-explained.md

     - `movzx` ensures there is no chance of garbage value in the upper bits.

 3. `add rbx, rcx` is equalivalent to `rbx = rbx + rcx`.
 This way, we have lost the original value in rbx, which is our first number.
+4. Also, this is only applicable for single digit integers and single digit results.
+What about others?